• "We are not using kids to build robots. We are using robots to build kids."

 What do mentors do?

-All mentors in the Broomfield Robotics Club are volunteers.
+All mentors in the Broomfield STEM are volunteers.
 As a team, they seek to inspire and empower students to be innovators.
 Together they work side by side with students to teach STEM concepts, develop leadership and problem-solving skills, and build each student’s sense of belonging and self-confidence.

 What is the time commitment for mentors?